-Citizenship & PSHEE (Personal, Social, Health and Economic Education) at Highlands aims to prepare and enable students to lead confident, healthy and responsible lives as individuals engaged fully in wider society.
-Students have one lesson of Citizenship & PSHEE each week in Years 7-9.
 Through work in lesson time and activities across and beyond the curriculum, students gain practical knowledge and skills to help them live healthily, learn how to deal with the moral, social and cultural issues they face as they approach adulthood and get a good grounding in the workings of the political, legal and financial systems; locally, within the UK and abroad.

 Students will get an opportunity to go on a variety of trips, including the Royal Courts of Justice and Houses Parliament.
-As a department, we also invite a number of outside agencies to run presentations and workshops, to enhance learning within the curriculum such as the Red Cross.
+As a department, we also invite several outside agencies to run presentations and workshops, to enhance learning within the curriculum such as the British Red Cross.